TripSmith

 not a list of placeholders.

-Watch what a generated Day 1 looks like.
-The places are real.
-The walking times are computed.
-The vegan tag means the kitchen actually serves vegans, not "we have a salad."
-If a restaurant is in the plan, it's there because of you — not because it filled a slot.
+A specimen Day 1, below.
+The venues are real.
+The walking minutes are honest.
+Vegan means a kitchen that actually serves vegans — not "we have a salad."
+If a restaurant is in your plan, it is there because of you, not because it filled a slot.

 Day 1 · 2026-05-12 · Tokyo